 120 Outdoor Education (3.00)

 A course designed to achieve personal growth and self-directed learning experiences through shared educational adventures in the outdoors.
 Emphasis is on the development of wilderness and problem-solving skills and ecological awareness in noncompetitive, personal growth, cooperative activities.
 Physical education activity course.

 121 Wellness (3.00)

-Emphasis on a holistic approach to health and wellness.
-Recognition of the importance of lifestyle and self-responsibility for achieving health and wellness.
-Development and implementation of a wellness plan with an emphasis on a cardiovascular activities program.
-Physical education activity course.
+Emphasis on concepts that examine divergent perspectives on the definitions of the dimensions of wellness.
+Topics introduce and review varying health issues that are pertinent to modern day society challenging the importance of how to achieve self-responsibility.
+Development and implementation of a behavior change plan is required.

 124 Basketball (2.00)

 Physical education activity course.